ashleve/lightning-hydra-template/README.md

 │
-├── .env.example            <- Template of the file for storing private environment variables ├── .gitignore              <- List of files/folders ignored by git ├── .pre-commit-config.yaml <- Configuration of automatic code formatting
-├── setup.cfg               <- Configurations of linters and pytest
+├── .env.example            <- Template of the file for storing private environment variables ├── .gitignore              <- List of files/folders ignored by git ├── .pre-commit-config.yaml <- Configuration of pre-commit hooks for code formatting ├── setup.cfg               <- Configuration of linters and pytest
 ├── requirements.txt        <- File for installing python dependencies
 └── README.md
 ```